ironbar/hungry_geese/reports/04_Modeling.md

 Althought it has learned slower it has achieved higher peak elo scores: 1814 vs 1797.

 I'm going to halve the batch size again to 512 while keeping the learning rate to see if I can achieve faster training and better elo score.
+This is able to reach 1824 peak elo score during training.

+So there seems to be evidence favouring smaller batch size, but the fact that the number of training files is increasing each experiment could be biasing this result.

 #### The biggest model possible